alexsalisbury/todoist-api/source/includes/sync/v7/_tutorial.md

 In the results we get back, we notice the following data:

-+ All the user's projects, which in in this case it's only the `Inbox` project.
++ All the user's projects, which in this case it's only the `Inbox` project.
 + A special flag `full_sync` which is set to `true` here, and denotes we did a full sync.
 + A new `sync_token` which we can use later on, in order to do incremental syncs.
-+ The `temp_id_mapping` object which will be explained later on, and which it's empty now.
++ An empty `temp_id_mapping` object which we'll look at later on.

 ### Using the Python library